How weight loss affects your breasts

 Ever since your mum gave you that book about puberty, you’ve known that everyone’s breasts are different.
 So it isn’t a shocker that breasts are affected by weight fluctuations and that how exactly they’re affected also varies from body to body.
 But while no two sets are alike, there are some general truths that apply to every pair.

-Find out from the experts how weight changes can affect your breast size and shape, and what you can do if you’re bummed about your boobs.
+Find out from the experts how weight changes can affect your breast size and shape.

 How weight affects breast size